alexlcortes/Tech-Aptitude/README.md

 - [x] Update database based on test results
 - [x] social medie page

-Issues in most recent pull/merge
+Issues in most recent pull/merge after making new account:
 - [ ] skills were pre-loaded in new account
 - [ ] unable to edit portfolio once entered
 - [ ] return to profile button after test does not work